 - At UC Davis, Graduate School of Management, UC Davis, since July 2003.

-- Academic Director and Co-Founder, MSBA (Master of Science in Business Analytics) program
+- Co-Founder and First Academic Director, MSBA (Master of Science in Business Analytics) program

 - Distinguished Fellow, INFORMS Information Systems Society.

 - UC Davis Executive Council, and Chair of Faculty Executive Committee at the GSM, 2006-07, 2007-08, 2017-18.

 - Advisory Board, UC Davis Data Science Initiative, since 2015.

 - Advisory Board, UC Davis Religions of India Initiative, since 2012.

 - Past Visiting Affiliations: Carnegie Mellon University, Humboldt University (Berlin) and University of Maastricht.

 My professional and research interests center around Technology, Analytics and Platforms, using quantitative and computational models to understand, describe, measure, or prescribe actions and phenomenon in firms and markets, particularly involving operations, marketing, competitive policy, and strategy.
 I study the role of information technology for internal efficiency, competitive advantage, and industry transformation, for instance in the health care sector.
 My research in technology management draws on distinctive economic forces that affect technology goods on both the supply side (e.g., their unique cost structures) and the demand side (e.g., the prominence of network effects as a source of value creation), and examines how these forces shape specific elements of operations, pricing, marketing, and competitive strategy.
 My work on platforms and economics of technology has applications in areas such as health care, electric vehicles, online services, software, electronic gadgets, the media and entertainment industry.
 My research on these topics appear in several academic journals and conferences (partial listings are available at Google Scholar, SSRN and issuu.com), and as articles, conversations and interviews in the general media.